techsavvyash/oidc-lite/docs/Readme.md

 ## Issues Resolved by This Auth Service

-This auth service addresses memory management issues, effectively managing resources even when registering a large number of users (e.g., using 117 MB for registering 100 users).
+- This auth service addresses memory management issues, effectively managing resources even when registering a large number of users (e.g., using 117 MB for registering 100 users).

 ## Key Features

 - **Key APIs**: Used to manage cryptographic keys for authentication.
 For more details, refer to the [Key-API documentation](key-api-readme.md).

 - **Refresh Tokens APIs**: Used to perform CRUD operations on access tokens and JWT.
 For more details, refer to the [Refresh Token documentation](refreshToken.md).

 - **Groups APIs**: Used to organize users into groups.
-For more details, refer to the [Group APIs documentation](Group.md).
+For more details, refer to the [Group APIs documentation](Group.md) and to [Group Diagram](https://drive.google.com/file/d/185s3XVx5HdGO2ItTXmZDDBVj3CIylVhI/view?usp=sharing)

 - **Tenants**: Named objects representing discrete namespaces for Users, Applications, and Groups.
 For more details, refer to the [Tenant documentation](Tenants.md).
 - **Users** : Used to manage features provided regarding Users.
-For more details, refer to [User docs](User.md)
+For more details, refer to [User docs](User.md) and to [User Diagram](https://drive.google.com/file/d/1xXhFhM5WwMYZE9QaD47STtHsJcOsNliO/view?usp=sharing).

 - **Application** : Used to manage application CRUD operations.
-For more details, refer to [Application docs](Application.md)
+For more details, refer to [Application docs](Application.md) and to [Application diagrams](https://drive.google.com/file/d/1xnLQehVQc22FkDvubRN7tJR0fOQUdYKI/view?usp=sharing).

 - **OTP** : Used to perform authentication using OTP.
 For more details, refer to [OTP docs](OTP.md)

 ## Application and Significance